fbpx

 Q4: Which procurement problem are you currently facing and what solution have you applied?

 There is a variety of problems currently facing the procurement division.
 The mark of excellence here is how well thought out the response is.
-You can maintain going deeper and more profound until you get satisfied.
+You can maintain going more profound until you get satisfied.
 In this question, the interviewer wants to know how broad your experience is in solving procurement problems.
 Make sure you think hard and find the best problem you (not your team members) have solved, what was the scenario, what approach you have taken and what was the outcome.

 One procurement problem I faced in the past was a supplier who consistently delivered defective products, causing delays and additional costs.
 To address this issue, I first thoroughly analyzed the supplier’s production process and identified several areas for improvement.
 I then had a candid conversation with the supplier, explaining the issues we had been experiencing and providing specific examples.
 We developed an action plan together that included process improvements, additional quality control measures, and regular performance reviews.